TacoGuy21/Sword-Games/README.md

-An unblocked game site with a calculator disguise to evade blocking.
+An unblocked game site with a calculator disguise and password protection to evade blocking.

 Inspired by foxmoss